 Interest Rate in Albania is expected to be 1.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Interest Rate in Albania to stand at 1.50 in 12 months time.
-In the long-term, the Albania Interest Rate is projected to trend around 2.00 percent in 2020, according to our econometric models.
+In the long-term, the Albania Interest Rate is projected to trend around 2.75 percent in 2023 and 3.00 percent in 2024, according to our econometric models.